appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Provided evidence shall show stateless authentication tokens have an expiration time within 24 hours of being issued.
+1. Stateless authentication tokens shall have an expiration time within 24 hours of being issued.

 *L2*
-1. Verification shall confirm that stateless authentication tokens have an expiration time within 24 hours of being issued.
+1. Stateless authentication tokens shall have an expiration time within 24 hours of being issued.

 ---